PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ![review](/img/docs/request-cert-step-4.png)

+Click **Confirm and request**.

-### Step 6: Wait for pending validation and add a CNAME at your registrar
+### Step 6: Add a CNAME at your registrar and wait for pending validation

-After Step 5, you have gone as far as you can in the AWS console and will be in a state pending validation as shown below:
+After you click **Confirm and request** in Step 5, you are at a screen pending validation as shown here:

 ![pending validation](/img/docs/request-cert-step-5.png)

-At your registrar site, use that information to add a `CNAME` record so ACM can validate that you own the domain.
-Here's an example of what this looks like for one registrar:
+For the validation to proceed, you must enter the CNAME information at the registrar site for your domain.
+Go to your registrar site, and use the CNAME information to add a `CNAME` record so ACM can validate that you own the domain.
+Here's an example of what this looks like for one registrar.
+The format for your registrar may differ.

 ![add a cname](/img/docs/request-cert-step-6.png)